aalbaali/resume/README.md

 The `latex-local` pipeline is mainly for testing the files the same way they were developed locally, whereas the `latex-action` uses another Github action to build the files.
 The `latex-action` enforces consistency across different latex repositories.

+# Wiki
+Whenever pushing the code to any branch, the PDF is built and uploaded to the [Wiki pages](https://github.com/aalbaali/latex_dev_container/wiki).
+The PDFs are versioned using symantic versioning as per the [github-tag-action](https://github.com/mathieudutour/github-tag-action#bumping).

+When pushing to the `main` or `release/*` branches, two things happen:
+1. a tag is created for that build, and
+2. the PDF version is bumped as per [github-tag-action bump policy](https://github.com/mathieudutour/github-tag-action#bumping).
+The PDF releases are stored under the [releases page](https://github.com/aalbaali/latex_dev_container/wiki/Releases) and latest page is kept under the [home page](https://github.com/aalbaali/latex_dev_container/wiki).